malokhvii-eduard/mod3d/README.md

 5. Push to the *Branch* (`git push origin feature/awesome-feature`)
 6. Open a *Pull Request*

-## :sparkling_heart: Like this project ?
+## 💖 Like this project ?

-Leave a :star: if you think this project is cool or useful for you.
+Leave a ⭐ if you think this project is cool or useful for you.

-## :warning: License
+## ⚠️ License

 `Mod3D` is licenced under the MIT License.
 See the [LICENSE](LICENSE) for more information.